peeps: Jolene Perry

 Although still busy with more traditional publishing projects — she has one book coming out with Entangled in Fall 2013 and another with AWTeen in Spring 2014 — “I love the freedom that comes with self-publishing,” she insists, “and I’m definitely glad I took the leap!”

-Learn more about Jolene by visiting her website and her blog.
+Learn more about Jolene by visiting her website.
 Also drop by her Amazon author page for her fast-growing selection of titles, both traditionally and self-published.
 You can also follow her on Twitter.